hbc/Intro-to-Unix/lessons/08_automating_workflow.md

 The easiest way for you to be able to repeat this process (from running STAR through to getting counts) is to capture the steps that you've performed for `Mov10_oe_1` in a bash script.
 And you've already learned how to do this in previous lessons.
-So here's a challenge...
+So here's a short exercise...
+***
+***
+- Using the text editor on your laptop, start creating a script with the commands you used to do the alignment and counting.
+> Note:

-- Using the nano text editor (or your laptop's text editor), create a script called `rnaseq_analysis_on_file.sh` that will repeat these commands for you.
-[Note: You can use your command history to retrieve the commands for each step, and don't forget the "shebang line".]
+> You can use your command history to retrieve the commands for each step
+> Don't forget the "shebang line".
+> Make sure you include the `mkdir` commands you used to create new directories
+***
-- What would you have to do to run this?
-[Don't run it yet.]
+- If this was a script on Orchestra, what would you have to do to run it?
-- In order run the workflow in this script on another fastq file, you'll need to make changes. _What would have to modify to get this workflow to work with a different file?_
+- In order to run the workflow in this script on another fastq file, you'll need to make changes. _What would have to modify to get this workflow to work with a different file?_

->One additional command we can put at the top of the script to allow you to see what is going on is the `set -x` bash command.
-This debugging tool will display the command being executed, before the results of the command.
-In case of an issue with the commands in the shell script, this type of debugging lets you quickly pinpoint the step that is throwing an error.
-Often, tools will display the error that caused the program to stop running, so keep this in mind for times when you are running into issues where this is not availble.
+***
+***

 #### Granting our Workflow More Flexibility

 A couple of changes need to be made to make this script more friendly to both changes in files and changes in the workflow.
-Let's copy over the `rnaseq_analysis_on_file.sh` to a new file called `rnaseq_analysis_on_input_file.sh`, and open it using nano to start making some changes:

-	$ cp rnaseq_analysis_on_file.sh rnaseq_analysis_on_input_file.sh
-	$ nano rnaseq_analysis_on_input_file.sh
+Let's continue to work on this file on our laptops for now.

 ##### More variables